 New techniques and material for microabrasion in comparison to tradition.

-Macroscopic and hystological effects of dental bleaching on hard dental tissues.
+Macroscopic and histological effects of dental bleaching on hard dental tissues.

 Veneers, additional veneers and no-prep veneers in case of bleached teeth.

-Not only color: connection between color, shape, texture and tissues for an ideal esthetic composition.
+Not only color: the connection between color, shape, texture, and tissues for an ideal esthetic composition.

-Management of severe discolored abutments in case of prosthetic rehabilitation in the esthetic field.
+Management of severely discolored abutments in case of prosthetic rehabilitation in the esthetic field.